We've independently reviewed this article to make sure it's as accurate as we can make it.

 In this situation, if the breaker that your thermostat is on has tripped, then your thermostat is inoperable.

 Solution.
 If you’ve already checked to ensure the batteries are not the problem, then check your breaker.
 If one is tripped, simply reset it.
-However, it’s a good idea to find out what it is that caused the breaker to trip and then remove it from the circuit.
+However, it’s a good idea to find out what it is that caused the breaker to trip in the first place – and solve the root cause.

 3. Faulty or Broken Thermostat